dominicm00/ham/docs/architecture/decisions/0009-ham-project-goals.md

 Accepted

 ## Context
 Ham is being refactored, as described in [ADR #8](creating-a-version-2.md).
-Ham needs to have defined project goals in order to evaluate architectural/feature choices.
+Ham should have defined project goals in order to evaluate architectural/feature choices.

 ### Original goals
 Ham's original goals were: